-) ± /± /± 0 ± 1⁄2 (0)

-連続体の力学(2)
+連続体の力学 (2)

+Course requirements]

+Basic understanding on differential and integral calculus and linear algebra

 [Evaluation methods and policy]

 Mainly regular examination.
 Reports and attendance are also considered for grading.

 [Textbooks]

 Printed materials on the contents of this subjetc are distributed in class.

 [References, etc.]

 (Reference books)

-(Neierende Books)

 [Study outside of class (preparation and review)]

 (Other information (office hours, etc.))

-Students can contact with Prof. Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp (Katsura C1-
+Students can contact with Prof. Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp (Katsura C1-3-265).

-3-265).

 Please visit KULASIS to find out about office hours.